exercism/python/exercises/concept/elyses-enchantments/.docs/instructions.md

 ['10H', 'JH', 'QH', 'KH', 'AH']
 ```

-[//]: # 'Create Lists Using the `list` Type'

 ## 2. Creating a copy of a List

 In a traditional deck of cards, each card is unique and only occurs once.
 But for some magic tricks, Elyse needs to sneak in duplicate copies of some cards.

-Implement a function `list_twice` that takes a single list as its only argument, and returns a list which consists of two copies of the input list:
+Implement a function `list_twice` that takes a single list as its only argument, and returns a list consisting of two copies of the list of cards in parameter:

 ```python
 >>> list_twice(['AC', 'AD', 'AH', 'AS'])
 [['AC', 'AD', 'AH', 'AS'], ['AC', 'AD', 'AH', 'AS']]
 ```

-[//]: # 'Concatenating Lists Using the `+` Operator'

 ## 3. Concatenating Lists